 The Company evaluates long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be fully recoverable.
 If the estimated future cash flows (undiscounted and without interest charges) from the use of an asset are less than carrying value, a write-down would be recorded to reduce the related asset to its estimated fair value.
-No impairment was identified or recorded for six months ended October 31, 2021, and 2020.
+No impairment was identified or recorded for the nine months ended January 31, 2022, and 2021.